MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 ## An overview of machine learning operations

-Machine learning operations consist of principles and best practices about to organize and standardize machine model development, deployment, and maintenance in a scalable way.
+Machine learning operations consist of principles and best practices about how to organize and standardize machine model development, deployment, and maintenance in a scalable way.

 ![A diagram showing an overview of machine learning operations.](media/ml-operations-overview.png)

-The main components influencing how a machine learning system develops are outlined below:
+The main components of how a machine learning system develops are outlined below:

 ![A diagram showing the components of a machine learning system in production.](media/system-in-production.png)

 *Sculley et al. 2015.
 Hidden technical debt in machine learning systems.
-In Proceedings of the 28th International Conference on Neural Information Processing Systems - Volume 2 (NIPS’15)*
+Proceedings of the 28th International Conference on Neural Information Processing Systems-Volume 2 (NIPS 2015).*

 ## Machine learning operations vs. development operations

 While development operations (DevOps) influence machine learning operations, there are differences between their processes.
-In addition to DevOps practices, machine learning operations addresses the following concepts not covered in DevOps:
+In addition to DevOps practices, machine learning operations address the following concepts not covered in DevOps:

-- **Data versioning:** In addition to code versioning, there must also be versioning of datasets, as the schema and actual data can change over time.
+- **Data versioning:** There must be code versioning and dataset versioning, as the schema and actual data can change over time.
 This allows data to be reproduced, makes the data visible other team members, and helps use cases to be audited.

-- **Model tracking:** Model artifacts are often stored in a model registry that should expose storage, versioning, and tagging capabilities.
+- **Model tracking:** Model artifacts are often stored in a model registry that should identify storage, versioning, and tagging capabilities.
 These registries need to identify the source code, its parameters, and the corresponding data used to train the model, all of which indicate where a model was created.

 - **Digital audit trail**: When working with code and data, all changes need to be tracked.